Skip to content

 Fix a Vulnerability

 The preferred action is to resolve each vulnerability.
 After you review your vulnerability scans in the Game Warden application, you should attempt to remediate all vulnerabilities to the greatest extent possible.
 Remediating vulnerabilities reduces risks to applications.
+Please try to remove as many unnecessary packages as possible to help limit the number of total CVEs.

-Write a Vulnerability Justification
+Writing a Vulnerability Justification

 The Iron Bank Acceptance Baseline Criteria has justification templates to ensure you provide consistent information.

-As applicable, your justification must:
+As applicable, your justification should:

 • Provide the next estimated release when the fix will be available – particularly, if there is not a fix available, and you know the vendor is currently working on a resolution.